neil-morrison44/MiSTer_tty2pico/arduino/README.md

 ## Installation

+### General

+In order to achieve the maximum performance the RP2040 chip is overclocked to a rate of 266MHz, which is more than double the stock speed and the maximum safe speed to run without needing to adjust timings on critical system components like the flash memory.
+This effectively doubles the peformance of processing and pushing pixels to the display.
+The increased heat from the speed and voltage increases is minimal, so none or minimal passive cooling should suffice.
+We haven't come across any short-term issues or damage to the boards due to overclocking, however it's something to keep in mind for long-term installations and use.

 ### Firmware

 Each RP2040 board and display combination requires its own build since a lot of the pin and bus configuration must be passed in at compile time.
 The mainline release targets the following hardware: